A Victorian Department of Health and Human Services partnership.

 Optimal Care Pathways are national guides that describe the best possible cancer care for patients with specific types of cancer.
 The pathways describe the key stages in a patient’s cancer journey, from diagnosis to survivorship or end-of-life care, and the expected optimal care at each stage to ensure all people diagnosed with cancer get the best care, regardless of where they live or have cancer treatment.

-Currently there are fifteen OCPs for different cancers and more under development.
+Currently there are 18 OCPs for different cancers and one specifically for Aboriginal and Torres Strait Islander people with cancer.
 Developed by clinical experts in collaboration with consumers, the Optimal Care Pathways have been endorsed by the National Cancer Expert Reference Group, Cancer Australia, Cancer Council Australia, and the Australian Health Ministers Advisory Council (AHMAC).

 OCPs provide clinicians and health administrators with an agreed consistent nationwide approach to care that is based on current best practice including clinical guidelines, consensus statements, standards and research.